adedomin/CSC311-game-design/_posts/2015-04-17-Final Project - Walkthrough.md

 Devices would listen on an insecure RFComm socket waiting for other users to connect.
 When a connect occurs, both devices should enter battle.
 RFComm insecure allows for unpaired devices to communicate, but it's unencrypted;
-this lack of encryption may be a plus when it comes to network performance.
+this lack of encryption may be a plus when it comes to network and processing performance.

 BattleView and BattleActivity
 ==============================